JeromeDazzell/Eligibility-Form/README.md

 WordPress publish guide with the FormAssembly plugin: https://help.formassembly.com/help/wordpress

 For REST API, you can use a server-side script with the following URL: https://perscholas.tfaforms.net/rest/forms/view/4836317
-  User a Server-Side Script (REST API): https://help.formassembly.com/help/340360-use-a-server-side-script-api
+Use a Server-Side Script (REST API): https://help.formassembly.com/help/340360-use-a-server-side-script-api